Michele Bruzzo

-Michele Bruzzo (born 26 June 1999) is an Italian football player who plays for Serie D club Tau Calcio Altopascio.
+Michele Bruzzo (born 26 June 1999) is an Italian footballer who plays as a midfielder for Serie D club SC Ligorna 1922.

 Club career

 Genoa

 Born in Genoa, Bruzzo is a youth exponent of Genoa.

 Loan to Pontedera

 On 17 July 2018, Bruzzo joined Serie C club Pontedera on loan for the 2018–19 season.
 On 29 July he made his professional debut as a substitute replacing Nicolas La Vigna in the 98th minute of a match loss at 4–2 at penalties after a 1–1 draw in the first round of Coppa Italia against Ternana.
 He made his Serie C debut for the club on 15 October in a game against Arezzo, as a 70th-minute substitute for Filippo Serena.
 Six days later, on 21 October, he played his first entire match, a 0–0 away draw against Pro Vercelli.
 Bruzzo ended his season-long loan to Pontedera with 14 appearances, only four as a starter.